Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `ShowEnemyAmmoInTooltip`  (true/false, default false)<br>
 >
 > When true, show ammo count in the component lists when you mouseover a location on the paper doll in combat.
+> Also, non-exploding (half-empty) ammo bin will be dimmed on the list.
 >
 > The main purpose is to allow you to see the state of each ammo bin and tell whether they are at risk of exploding.
-> When ShowAmmoInTooltip is true, non-exploding (half-empty) ammo bin will be displayed as grey.

 **Mech Info**